makidoja/DXLOG_KSTChat/README.md

 - Fixed colour choices briefly applying and then reverting to the previous saved colour.
 - Fixed **Reset default colours** so all defaults are applied immediately and saved.
 - Enabled colour-change persistence regardless of which DXLog constructor opens the custom form.

+## Version 2.1.3 maintenance update

+- Updated the KST room names and ordering to match the current KSTChat v1.30.2 room menu.
+- Replaced the obsolete separate microwave-band room labels with the current combined **Microwave** room.
+- Added the current Region 2 and Region 3 room labels for 50/70 MHz and 144/432 MHz.

 ## Version 2.1.2 maintenance update